samvera-labs/samvera-persona/README.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-All Contributors should have signed Hydra Contibutor License Agreement (CLA)
+All Contributors should have signed Hydra Contributor License Agreement (CLA)

 ## Questions
 Questions can be sent to support@notch8.com.
 Please make sure to include "Samvera::Persona" in the subject line of your email.